-In essence, GDPR affects being able to process data for the purposes of direct marketing, which includes storage, segmentation, profiling, matching, sending direct mail, making marketing phone calls and electronic marketing in the B2B sector.
+In essence, GDPR impacts how data is processed for the purposes of direct marketing, which includes storage, segmentation, profiling, matching, sending direct mail, and introduces additional guidelines for marketing phone calls and business-to-business electronic marketing practices.

 What does it mean for me?

-GDPR outlines stringent privacy protections for EU-based records, which means that companies around the world will need to treat EU records differently than those based in other countries.
-Most companies will be required to implement a separate solution to store client-hosted permissioned records for European email addresses.
+GDPR outlines stringent privacy protections for EU-based records, which means that companies around the world must manage EU records differently than those based in other countries.
+Most companies are required to implement a separate solution to store client-hosted permissioned records for European email addresses.

-GDPR also outlines changes to the email opt-in process.
+GDPR also outlines rules for the email opt-in process.
 The legislation requires that there are no pre-checked boxes upon sign-up.
 Under GDPR, marketers will only be allowed to send communications to recipients who have provided clear and affirmative consent.
 The use of a pre-checked box does not constitute affirmative consent.
 In addition, the recipient must be provided with sufficient information as to how their data will be used.
-While this may seem like a burden for marketers, these actions will help marketers not only capture explicit permission from their customer, but will be a critical step in establishing strong engagement criteria.
+Although this may seem to be a burden, these measures will help marketers not only obtain explicit permission from customers, but will also be a key step in establishing strong engagement standards.

-Cordial is committed to supporting clients in their GDPR requirement.
-Below is a summary of all the changes we've made to make sure we (and you) stay compliant
+Cordial is committed to supporting clients in meeting their GDPR requirements.
+Below is a summary of all the changes we've made to help you maintain compliance.

-We've built a new Download Profile job, that will package all of the data related to a specific contact into a single file.
-You could already meet this GDPR requirement using existing Cordial features, but this new feature minimizes effort by combining all related data collections in a single package from either an API call or a click in the UI.
+We've built a Download Profile data job that will package all of the data related to a specific contact into a single file.
+You could already meet this GDPR requirement using existing platform functionality, but this new feature minimizes the effort, as it combines all related data collections into a single package by using API or through the platform UI.

 We've significantly enhanced the delete contact functionality.
-For compliance safety, deleting a contact will now also remove all custom properties from the contact activities (events) collection in Cordial's database, in addition to removing the contact record itself.
+Deleting a contact will now also remove all custom properties from the contact activities (events) collection in Cordial's database, in addition to removing the contact record itself.